Ana Fernández / SEO

 • Precise numerical data (dates, prices, statistics)

-• Queries that require external validation
+• Queries requiring external validation

-• Complex or highly technical multistage reasoning
+• Complex or highly technical multi-step reasoning

-Why understanding this matters for content, strategy and SEO
+Why understanding this matters for content, strategy, and SEO

 Better content decisions